Skip to content

 • Your organization already uses Google Workspace

-• You need post-meeting summaries and notes
+• You need AI-generated meeting summaries and post-meeting notes

 Choose Interpreter if

-• You need two-way translation between speakers
+• You need two-way translation in 60+ languages, not just 6

-• You want pay-as-you-go without per-user subscriptions
+• You want pay-as-you-go at $0.20–$0.35/hr, not per-user subscriptions

 The real question